Cancer Research Advocacy Group

 To bring the patient’s voice to cancer research.

 - Caring and Empathy: Caring and empathy for those touched by cancer is foremost in all we do.

-Using communication to build a bridge between advocates and the various constituents they serve.
+- Communication: Use communication to build bridges between advocates and the various constituents they serve.

-Grow diversity among our members, focus on all types of cancer and research.
+- Diversity: Grow diversity among our members, focusing on all types of cancer and research.